YuvalH19-S/IR_Wiki/README.md

 2. **Inverted Indexes**: Follow the instructions in the "index creation - python notebook pipeline" to generate and store the inverted indexes in your GCP bucket.

-3. **Word2Vec Model**: The backend uses the "glove-wiki-gigaword-300" model from Gensim's API.
-Make sure you have internet access when running the backend for the first time to download this model.
+3. **Installing dependencies**: Install all dependencies as listed in requirements.txt

-## Running the Backend
+## Running the Server

 To start the backend server, run the `search_frontend.py` script.
 This will start a Flask app that listens for search queries: